 1. From the airport to the city

-Prague’s Ruzyne Airport (PRG) is almost 20 km from the city centre.
+Prague’s Ruzyne Airport (PRG) is almost 20 km from the city center.
 The ways to get to the town are several, the cheapest among which is to use a public transport.
 Take a bus and change to the metro, which will take you wherever you wish.

 Another way is the Mini-bus, which departs from the terminal’s exit E to Námestí Republicky every half hour and costs around 4.5 USD.

 Taxis are also available.
-They cost around 28 USD, but beware, taxis don’t have good reputation in Prague.
+They cost around 28 USD, but beware, taxis don’t have a good reputation in Prague.

 The airport has also Prague Airport Shuttle service, which costs the price as taxis.

 Czech Republic’s currency is the Koruna, also known as Korun or CZK.
-Despite being in European Union, the country doesn’t use euro anywhere and you’ll have problems, if you didn’t exchange your money.
+Despite being in European Union, the country doesn’t use euro anywhere and you’ll have problems if you didn’t exchange your money.

 - 20 Czech CZK is 1 US Dollar